meteor-blog/meteor-blog/README.md

 Meteor blog works with both Iron Router and Flow Router.
 If your app and the blog have conflicting routes, your app will get priority.

+If you use Flow Router, you must add `kadira:blaze-layout` to your app, as that is how Meteor blog renders its templates in a Flow Router route.

 **Custom Base Paths**

 You can customize the base path for the blog and for the blog admin area.